 -

-UPDATErequires at least one non-@lookupKeyfield on the input type (otherwise theSETclause is empty).UPSERTis exempt: an upsert with no SET-clause fields isINSERT … ON CONFLICT DO NOTHING, which is a legitimate shape. -
+UPDATErequires at least one input field outside the matched key (otherwise theSETclause is empty).DELETEhas no such requirement — a key-only DELETE is the canonical single-row delete.UPSERTis exempt on the SET side: an upsert with no SET-clause fields isINSERT … ON CONFLICT DO NOTHING, which is a legitimate shape. -

 @mutationand@serviceare mutually exclusive on the same field.
 Pick one:@mutationfor fully-generated DB operations,@servicefor handing the operation to custom Java. -